compchem-cybertraining/Tutorials_CP2K/INSTALLATION.md

 tar xvf 1.16.1.tar.gz
 ```

+Hopefully, the `FFTW3` is with the Intel MKL library.
+So, we do not need to resintall that but as a hint for GNU compilers, you need to add the `--enable-avx2` flag when
+running the configurations for FFTW3 and remove the `--enable-avx512` if it exists (this is just an example for when your CPU does not support `avx512`).

 ## 2. Compile CP2K

 Finally, we want to compile CP2K using the libraries that we compiled with `-xavx2` flag.
 Download CP2K: